pmeeny/CI-MS1-RestaurantWebsite/README.md

 ## Test Results
-Below are the test results for testing the website requirements against a range of browsers and devices
+Below are the test results for testing the website requirements against a range of browsers and devices Below is a link to a screen recording showing the website being tested on three emulators (This video can be played in the Chrome web browser): [Test Results](assets/images/testing/test-results/EmulatorTestingResults.webm)

 ### Feature 1: Navigation Bar
 Requirement | Test Case Steps |  Expected Result | 1(iPad, Safari) | 2(iPhone, Safari) | 3(One Plus 5, Chrome) | 4(Windows Desktop, IE) | 5(Windows Desktop, Firefox) | 6(Galaxy S5, Chrome) | 7(iPad, Chrome) | 8(iPhone X, Chrome)